Reverse Mortgage Overview - For Seniors 62+

 With a reverse mortgage, however, you receive loan proceeds based on the value of your home, the age of the youngest borrower, and the interest rate of your loan.
 You do not make monthly principal and interest mortgage payments for as long as you live in, maintain your home in good condition, and pay property taxes and insurance.
 The loan must be repaid when you pass away, sell your home, or no longer live in the home as your primary residence.

 Basic Types of Reverse Mortgages

-HECM: A Home Equity Conversion Mortgage, or HECM, is the only reverse mortgage insured by the U.S. Federal Government, and is only available through an FHA-approved lender, such as Generation Mortgage Company.
+HECM: A Home Equity Conversion Mortgage, or HECM, is the only reverse mortgage insured by the U.S. Federal Government, and is only available through a Federal Housing Administration (FHA) approved lender, such as Generation Mortgage Company.
 There are three major HECM products:

 Jumbo Reverse Mortgage (Generation Plus®): Generation Mortgage Company also offers one of the country's only Jumbo Reverse Mortgage, which is designed for seniors with high-value homes and allows access to greater amounts of home equity than is typically available from government-insured HECM Reverse Mortgages.
 This product is not insured by the FHA.

 The maximum amount that can be borrowed on a particular loan program is based on these factors:

 - Age—of the youngest borrower at the time of the loan

 - Value—the appraised value of the home